 Pass the Buck

-• To shift responsibility or blame to someone else instead of taking it yourself.
+• To shift responsibility to someone else instead of taking it yourself.

-• The manager tried to pass the buck when the project failed, blaming his team instead.
+• The manager tried to pass the buck to his assistant when the report was late.

 • Good leaders take responsibility instead of passing the buck.